 An overview of the childhood disease process and its possible impact on child and family.
-Prerequisites: FMST 340/540 and graduate standing.
+Prerequisite: FMST 540.

-FMST 670 SPECIAL TOPICS IN FAMIILY STUDIES (3)
+FMST 670 SPECIAL TOPICS IN FAMILY STUDIES (3)

 Study of selected topics in Family Studies.
 Topics will vary according to instructor.
 May be repeated for a maximum of 9 units.
 Prerequisites: graduate standing and consent of program director.